snoretrain/death-adder/README.md

-# Orb Weaver
+# Pit Viper

 A web application library for Node.js

 ## Goals
-Orb Weaver aims to be a a simple and lightweight library for building web applications, specifically RESTful APIs, with a simple and readable interface.
-Orb Weaver favors minimizing dependencies and keeping the feature set narrow.
+Pit Viper aims to be a a simple and lightweight library for building web applications, specifically RESTful APIs, with a simple and readable interface.
+Pit Viper favors minimizing dependencies and keeping the feature set narrow.

 ## Installation
-To install Orb Weaver in your project, simply install it
+To install Pit Viper in your project, simply install it

 with npm:
 ```
-npm install orb-weaver
+npm install pit-viper
 ```
 or yarn:
 ```
-yarn add orb-weaver
+yarn add pit-viper
 ```

 ## Usage

-The use of Orb Weaver consists of three primary components.
+The use of Pit Viper consists of three primary components.
 A `Server` is responsible for listening to network requests and dispatching them to a `Router`.
 The `Router` is responsible for associating the path of the request to a specific web resource.
 An `Endpoint` handles